baconjs/bacon.jquery/README.md

   left.addSource($("#reset").asEventStream("click").map(""))
 ```

-## Binding API
+## Model API

-In addition to the Bacon.js Property API, the `Binding` class has
+All the BJB methods, such as `textFieldValue` return a `Model` object, which is a Bacon.js `Property`, but extends that API by the following methods.

-`binding.set(value)` Sets a new value for the binding, also pushing this
+`model.set(value)` Sets a new value for the model, also pushing this
 value to all two-way sources.

-`binding.modify(f)` Modifies the value of the binding by applying the
+`model.modify(f)` Modifies the value of the model by applying the
 given function to the current value.
 For instance, if the current value
 was `1` and you applied a `multiplyBy2` function, the value would be set
 to `2`.

-`binding.addSource(stream)` add an input source for pushing values to
+`model.addSource(stream)` add an input source for pushing values to
-the binding.
+the model.
 The source may be an EventStream or a Property.
 The method
 returns an EventStream that contains all changes from *other sources*
 than this.

+`model.apply(stream)` add an input source for modifications to the model.
+The source may be an EventStream or a Property, and is supposed to contain functions as values.
+Each of these functions are applied as modifications to the value of the model (as with using the `modify` method).
+The method returns an EventStream that contains all changes from *other sources* than this.

-`binding.bind(other)` makes a two-way binding between the two bindings.
+`model.bind(other)` makes a two-way binding between the two models.

+`Bacon.Model(initValue)` creates a new model, with the given (optional)
+initial value.

+## Binding API

+BJB uses a simple `Binding` API for creating `Model` objects bound to
+DOM elements. `Bacon.Binding(options)` creates a new bound `Model`.
+The options
+is an object containing the following fields:

+`get` : zero-arg function that returns the current value from the UI

+`set` : 1-arg function that pushes the given new value to the UI

+`events` : an `EventStream` of input events from the UI.
+The content of
+these events are ignored; they are only used to trigger the polling of
+the new value from the UI using the `get` function.

+`initValue (optional)` : initial value to be set for the model

 ## Use with AMD